 production stage

 One of the first things you need to do is collect all of the drawing data into one file.
 The best way to do this is to create a new-blank drawing and reference any drawings you will need.
 Then configure your level display to show only levels/data that you want on your display.
+A list of commonly required elements/data is provided in the Standards Section of this document.
 After your Level Display is set, select all of your references in the Reference Manager and then "Merge into Master."
 This will consolidate all of the pertinent data into one file.